-Of course the existence of such families is guaranteed only when $\varphi$ is either constant along centrals or $\varphi=-\log \det Df|E^u$, but since the results only depend on the existence of these families of measures, there is value in writing this part abstractly.
+Of course, the existence of such families is guaranteed only on some cases (for example, when $\varphi$ is either constant along centrals or $\varphi=-\log |\det Df|E^u|$), but since the arguments that we will present only depend on this existence, there is value in writing this part abstractly.

-Let $\mm\in \PTM{f}{M}$ and $\nu^{\sigma}\in \mathrm{Meas}(\F^{\ast}), \ast=s,u$.
-We say that $\mm$ has conditionals equivalent to $\nu^{\ast}$ along $\F^{\sigma}$ if for every $\mm$-measurable partition $\xi$ subordinated to the (possibly non-measurable partition) $\F^{\ast}$ it holds $\mm^{\xi}_x\sim \nu_x^{\ast}$ for $\maex[x]$.
+Let $\mm\in \PTM{f}{M}$ and $\nu^{\ast}\in \mathrm{Meas}(\F^{\ast}), \ast=s,u$.
+We say that $\mm$ has conditionals equivalent to $\nu^{\ast}$ along $\F^{\ast}$ if for every $\mm$-measurable partition $\xi$ subordinated to the (possibly non-measurable partition) $\F^{\ast}$ it holds $\mm^{\xi}_x\sim \nu_x^{\ast}$ for $\maex[x]$.
 See \cite{Rokhlin} for a discussion of measurable partitions and conditional measures.

 Define,

 We will prove the following.